microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_gitops_helm/_index.md

 ## Manually setting up an ingress controller on MicroK8s

 The demo application that will be deployed later in this scenario relies on an ingress controller.
-Given that MicroK8s needs [Multipass](https://multipass.run/) on Windows and MacOS, we'll be covering that scenario and assuming Multipass is running.
+Given that MicroK8s needs [Multipass](https://multipass.run/) on Windows and MacOS, we'll not be covering that scenario and assuming Multipass is running.

 ### NGINX Controller Deployment